near/docs/docs/develop/evm/truffle.md

 [Truffle](https://trufflesuite.com/truffle) is a popular tool for EVM-based smart contract development and testing.
 A typical dApp using Truffle will have a file called `truffle-config.js` in the project root specifying details on connection, compilation, networks, and so on.

-NEAR has a custom provider called [`near-web3-provider`](https://github.com/near/near-web3-provider) that can be specified in Truffle configuration.
-It's published as an [NPM package](https://npmjs.com/package/near-web3-provider) and can be added with:
+NEAR has a custom provider called [`near-web3-provider`](https://github.com/aurora-is-near/near-web3-provider) that can be specified in Truffle configuration.
+It's published as an [NPM package](https://npmjs.com/package/near-web3-provider) and can be added to a back-end with:

     npm install near-web3-provider --save-dev